vesoft-inc/nebula-algorithm/nebula-exchange/doc-2.0/EN/use-exchange/ex-ug-import-hive.md

 ### Step 3.
 Edit configuration file

-After compiling of Exchange, copy the `target/classes/application.conf` file and edit the configuration for HIVE.
+After compiling of Exchange, copy the `target/classes/application.conf` file and edit the configuration for Hive.
 In this example, a new configuration file is named `hive_ application.conf`.
 In this file, the vertex and edge related configuration is introduced as comments and all the items that are not used in this example are commented out.
 For more information about the Spark and Nebula related parameters, see [Spark related parameters](../parameter-reference/ex-ug-paras-spark.md) and [Nebula Graph related parameters](../parameter-reference/ex-ug-paras-nebulagraph.md).

 ```conf
 {